 You can adjust the height of the bar easily according to the height of the knob.
-You can use it on your front door, back door, side door, or garage service door, so it’s really versatile.
+It features pressure-locking which makes it even more reliable.
+You can use it on most hinged doors, such as the front door, back door, side door, or garage service door, so it’s really versatile.

-It also allows you to secure a sliding door.
+Some models (but not the Buddybar) also allow you to secure a sliding door.
 All you need to do is adjust the length, remove the head and insert the bar into the track of the sliding door (you’ll find more useful information about sliding door security here).